Diabetes: How You Can Turn Around the Disease

 Is it possible to prevent the disease?

 The answer is a definite yes.
 You just need to make that extra effort to change your old sedentary lifestyle as well as your unhealthy eating habits, besides including physical activity in your daily regime.
 Here are a few more tips that will help keep a check on your disease even if you can’t turn it around completely.

 - Simple lifestyle measures: Following a healthy lifestyle is the most difficult, especially if you have been following a sedentary, unhealthy lifestyle for years.
 Old habits die hard, they say.
-So, to begin with, increasing your intake of fruits and vegetables could be the first step.
+So to begin, increase your intake of fruits and vegetables.

 - Achieve and maintain a healthy body weight: With regular exercise and a nutrition-rich diet, you can maintain a healthy body weight.

 - Be physically active regularly: Start by taking a brisk walk for at least 30 minutes in a day.
 You can also stay active by doing your household chores like gardening, sweeping, mopping, taking your dog for walks, or walking to the supermarket or office instead of taking your car.